2018 J. Lohr Estates Wildflower Valdiguié

 A great complement to a charcuterie plate of country paté, greek olives, cornichon and hard cheeses.

-Valdiguié is a very large-berried variety, requiring extra vigilance from our Arroyo Seco vineyard crew to prune to only one bud per spur and aggressively thin any extra shoots pushing from the cordon.
-Otherwise, yields are too high, and ripening becomes difficult for this late-maturing variety.
+Valdiguié is a very large-berried variety, requiring extra vigilance from our Arroyo Seco vineyard crew.
+We prune to only one bud per spur and aggressively thin any extra shoots pushing from the cordon.
+Otherwise, yields are too high and ripening becomes difficult for this late-maturing variety.
 In our winemaking, the goal is to preserve the wonderful natural acidity and fresh fruit character of this varietal.
 We incorporate two different fermentation techniques to achieve this.
-For our final pick of the season in 2017, we hand-harvested roughly one-third of the fruit and put those whole clusters directly into the fermention tanks, in a winemaking process called carbonic maceration – no crushing, punching down, or pumping over of the whole clusters is performed.
+Our final pick of the season in 2018, we hand-harvested roughly one quarter of the fruit and put those whole clusters directly into the fermention tanks in a winemaking process called carbonic maceration – no crushing or punching down for the first 2 weeks.
 The balance of the fruit was fermented by a more conventional technique of gently de-stemming to the fermenter, then pumping over and extracting with a fairly short, warm fermentation.
 Combining these two processes creates a wine with great similarity to the best “Crus” of Beaujolais, with enticing berry fruit flavors, a vibrant color and soft tannins.

 Our Valdiguié is grown on Chualar loam soil in the Arroyo Seco appellation of Monterey County.
 Originally thought to be the Gamay Noir grape of France’s Beaujolais winegrowing region, U.C.
 Davis has since identified this grape to be Valdiguié from an area in the southwest of France.
 Regardless of its origin and identity, Valdiguié grown in the windy, cold Arroyo Seco produces a wine reminiscent of the “Crus” of Beaujolais - Morgon, Fleurie and Moulin-à-Vent.